Variational inference via Gaussian interacting particles in the Bures-Wasserstein geometry

-Figure~\ref{fig:2d} shows the solutions computed by CBO and GF for a test instance where the target measure is bimodal (and hence not log-concave).
+Figure~\ref{fig:2d} shows the solutions computed by CBO and the baseline Bures--Wasserstein Gradient Flow (GF) for a test instance where the target measure is bimodal (and hence not log-concave).
 The trajectory of the mean of the consensus point is plotted, as well as the final computed Gaussian, represented by an ellipse.
-Unlike GF, the CBO trajectory follows a stochastic path, with the consensus point exploring the search space before converging to its final location.
+Unlike gradient flows, the CBO trajectory follows a stochastic path, with the consensus point exploring the search space before converging to its final location.
 This leads to a slower initial decay of the KL divergence, but CBO ultimately finds a better solution than GF, which becomes trapped in a sub-optimal mode.

-We perform the same experiments for different target measures (A, B, C, and D) and collect statistics over $100$ runs.
-The starting points $(m_{(0)}, \Sigma_{(0)})$ are initialized as $m_{(0)} \sim \textup{Unif}([-5,5]^2)$ and $\Sigma_{(0)} = I$ in all runs for both CBO and GF.
-For all targets, Figure~\ref{fig:2dmany} shows one illustrative run and the median KL divergence over time, together with the $[0.25, 0.75]$ interquartile range.
-CBO outperforms GF in all scenarios considered: not only for non-logconcave targets (Figures~\ref{fig:A}, \ref{fig:D}) but also for unimodal ones (Figures~\ref{fig:B}, \ref{fig:C}).
-For test case~C, the time step is reduced to $\Delta t= 0.05$ to avoid numerical instability in the GF discretization.